UCLA players apologize for shoplifting in China, thank Trump

 The three players - LiAngelo Ball, Cody Riley and Jalen Hill - remain suspended from the University of California, Los Angeles, basketball team indefinitely, coach Steve Alford told a news conference.

-All three apologized for their actions and thanked Trump for helping secure their release by raising the issue with Chinese President Xi Jinping during his visit, in their first public comments since being detained.
+All three apologized and thanked Trump for helping secure their release by raising the issue with Chinese President Xi Jinping during his visit, in their first public comments since being detained.

-“I am embarrassed and ashamed for disappointing my family, teammates, coaches and the entire UCLA community,” Riley told reporters.
-“To President Trump and the United States government, thank you for taking the time to intervene on our behalf.
-We really appreciate you helping us out.”
+“I take full responsibility for the mistakes I have made, shoplifting,” Riley told reporters.
+“I know that this goes beyond me letting my school down.
+I let the entire country down.”

 Trump on Wednesday morning said the players should be grateful for his involvement.